Gimcrack Stakes (PR)

 The Gimcrack Stakes is a Perth Racing Group 3 Thoroughbred horse race for two-year-old fillies, run at set weights with penalties, over a distance of 1100 metres at Ascot Racecourse, Perth, Western Australia in March.
-Total prize money is A$200,000.

 History

 The event is named after Gimcrack, a successful English racehorse in the 18th century.
 Gimcrack won twenty-seven times in a career of thirty-six races.

 The race is a preparatory race for the highly regarded Karrakatta Plate held a couple of weeks later.
 Usually the winner will be entered in the event.

 Name

 In 1983 the race was run as the Toyota Stakes.